 The Compact for Open-Access Publishing Equity (COPE) is a program by universities to support equity in business models used for scholarly publishing.
 Each participating university commits to “underwriting reasonable publication charges for articles written by its faculty and published in fee-based open-access journals and for which other institutions would not be expected to provide funds.”

-At Duke, a fund supported by Duke University Libraries, the Office of the Provost, the School of Medicine and the School of Nursing supports these goals.
+At Duke, the fund is supported by Duke University Libraries, the Office of the Provost, the School of Medicine and the School of Nursing.

 Can COPE funds support my work?

 Duke University provides COPE funds to reimburse authors for article-processing fees accrued when publishing in peer-reviewed journals that meet all of the following criteria:

 - listed in the Directory of Open Access Journals